captainmalloc/docker-alpine-glibc/README.md

 # Alpine 3.9 with Glibc

-This small project is for building a custom Docker image based from Alpine 3.9 with Glibc and *C.UTF-8* locale setup.
+This small project is for building a custom Docker image based on Alpine 3.9 with Glibc and *C.UTF-8* locale setup.

 This image is based on the work done by